 During the annual convention of the Islamic Society of North America (ISNA), one of the largest Islamic gatherings in the world, the Council assumes full responsibility for organizing and hosting all interfaith activities during the event.
 The Council and our interfaith partners are committed to working together to promote good and speak out against injustices.

 In the past, interfaith leaders of all faiths from all around the Chicagoland have worked together, showing it is not just tolerance of one another, but a common goal towards social justice that really brings these different groups together.

-Through Cardinal Bernardin and then through Cardinal George, the Archdiocese of Chicago and the Council have had a very beneficial relationship.
+Through Cardinal Bernardin, Cardinal George, and now Cardinal Blase Cupich, the Archdiocese of Chicago and the Council have shared a very beneficial relationship.
 M. Cherif Bassiouni, Emeritus Professor Law at DePaul University, writes, “These two Cardinals have been at the forefront of helping to invite Muslims in Chicago to their place at the table with other religious leaders and representatives.
 The Catholic-Muslim dialogue has also been enriched in the field of graduate theological education by the Catholic-Muslim Studies Program at Catholic Theological Union in Hyde Park.”